dwrobel/flatcam/README.md

 18.09.2019

-- added more funtionality to the Extension registration with FLatCAM and added to the GUI in Edit -> Preferences -> Utilities
+- added more functionality to the Extension registration with FLatCAM and added to the GUI in Edit -> Preferences -> Utilities
+- fixed the parsing of the Manufacturing files when double clicking them and they are registered with FlatCAM
+- fixed showing the GUI when some settings (maximized_GUI) are missing from QSettings

 17.09.2019